chipbell4/chipbell4.github.io/_posts/2024-01-04-frederick-web-technology-webaudio-talk.md

 I suspect I won't have time to cover this so I'm going to provide [a link instead](https://developer.mozilla.org/en-US/docs/Web/API/Web_Audio_API/Using_AudioWorklet) and provide a brief overview.

 An `AudioWorklet` allows you to have full programmatic control over how a signal is manipulated at a "per-block" (read per chunk of audio samples) level.
 They run on a separate thread for performance purposes and are intended to replace the old `ScriptProcessorNode` which has been deprecated.

-## Chip's TODO
-I still have some more things to do on this before I'm done, so I'm writing them down here so I can commit this while I still work stuff (and don't lose all my work!).
-I need to:
-- Build the sample page
-- Add links from this page to each individual sample